rerun-io/rerun/docs/content/howto/configure-viewer-through-code.md

 ---
-title: Control the viewer through code
+title: Configure the viewer through code
-order: 2
+order: 0
 ---

 As of Rerun 0.15, the state of the [blueprint](../../reference/viewer/blueprint.md) can be directly manipulated using the